Raptacon/Robot-2022/.github/pull_request_template.md

 ## Automation
-Issue: <issue-XX> Describe the issue you're working on here so it ties to the issue and Kanban.
+Issue: <issue-XX> Describe the issue you're working on here so it ties to the issue and Kanban (IMPORTANT FOR TRACKING).
+Make sure to create an issue if one doesn't already exist!